headsnet/sms-bundle/README.md

-# Symfony Esendex SMS Bundle
+# Symfony SMS Bundle

-Symfony bundle to send and receive SMS messages via the Esendex SMS gateway.
+Symfony bundle to send and receive SMS messages.

+Currently only the Esendex SMS gateway is supported - https://www.esendex.com/.

+Other gateways may be added in the future.

 Greatly inspired by the excellent `tomazahlin/symfony-mailer-bundle` https://github.com/tomazahlin/symfony-mailer-bundle